What I can do for you and your music

 What file formats should I send to you?

 The better the quality of your source music, the better the quality of the finished edit.
-A .wav file imported from a CD (44.1kHz, 16 bit) is ideal, but a high-quality MP3 usually sounds pretty good too.
-Try and aim for a minimum bit rate of about 220kbps – higher is better. iTunes and Amazon downloads are fine.
-Please feel free to send me higher-quality formats if you like (I’ve worked with vinyl and FLAC in the past).
-But please don’t send me music you’ve ripped from YouTube – not only will the audio quality be terrible but you’ll also be denying the musicians any kind of reward for their work.
+A wav file imported from a CD (44.1kHz, 16 bit) is ideal, but a high-quality mp3 usually sounds pretty good too.
+Try and aim for a minimum bit rate of about 220kbps – higher is better.
+My usual recommendation is to use Qobuz or 7Digital, but iTunes and Amazon downloads are absolutely fine.
+Please feel free to send me higher-quality formats if you like – I’ve worked with vinyl and FLAC in the past, and 24-bit or 32-bit files always sound great in the rink.

 How do I send my music source files to you?